CarlosAguA/TourMoreliaApp/README.md

 Tour App of Morelia, Mexico

 This is a tour app about Morelia, Michoacán, Mexico.
-You will find information about the city, must-see places, typical food, and magic towns no more than 100 km far away from Morelia.
-This towns are called Magic Towns.
+You will find information about the city, must-see places, typical food, and magic towns located no more than 100 km far away from Morelia.
+This towns are called Magic Towns because of the special charm they have.
 It really worths to visit them!

 The app uses elements that are part of a clean and consistent app design.
 It comprises a View Pager with a Tab Layout in order to let the user scroll between categories.